se-edu/learningresources/contents/data/sql/SQL.md

 </box>

 The example shown here is relatively simple.
 Typical SQL queries have the capability to be much more complex as there are a lot of clauses, functions, and operators that are not covered here.
 As the complexity of the query grows, there is a possible decrease in the performance of the query.
 This is why [query planning](https://www.khanacademy.org/computing/computer-programming/sql/relational-queries-in-sql/a/more-efficient-sql-with-query-planning-and-optimization) and [optimization](https://www.sisense.com/blog/8-ways-fine-tune-sql-queries-production-databases/) is important.

 ---

+## Why learn SQL?

+Being open source and one of the first DBMSs, MySQL (a specific implementation of SQL) increased the popularity of **SQL** in its early days.
+It ended up being a core component of the <tooltip content="Linux OS, Apache Server, MySQL RDBMS, PHP  language">LAMP</tooltip> web application stack (and many others).
+Here are some of the main reasons behind the widespread adoption of SQL and why it remains popular today.

+### Easy to learn

+As you saw in the example above, SQL is not complex.
+Therefore, it is easy to learn even for beginners who do not have any prior experience with databases.
+Since it has been around for a few decades, there are many good books and online resources to learn from.
+In addition, SQL and its distributions have a huge support community (such as [Stack Overflow](https://stackoverflow.com/questions/tagged/sql), and the [official MySQL forum](https://forums.mysql.com/)) which can prove useful when you run into problems while using SQL.

+### Free

+One of the benefits (and reasons) for SQL's popularity is that there are free distributions available (like MySQL, PostgreSQL and SQLite) as well as paid ones (like Microsoft SQL Server and Oracle) that come with more functionality.

+One such distribution is MySQL.
+It is free of cost and comes with official ([MySQL Workbench](https://dev.mysql.com/doc/workbench/en/)) as well third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.

+### Highly Compatible

+SQL distributions work on many operating systems and more importantly, can be integrated with many languages.
+This includes languages like PHP, PERL, C++, Ruby, Java as well as *relatively "newer"* ones like Python, JavaScript (Node.js) and Go.

+In addition, online playgrounds like [DB Fiddle](https://www.db-fiddle.com/) and [JDoodle](https://www.jdoodle.com/execute-sql-online) make it easy to use and learn the SQL language quickly without the hassle of setting up an environment or application.

+## Disadvantages

+SQL is not without its problems.
+In general, the biggest problem is with regards to the features of SQL.

+Although SQL databases use established <tooltip content="American National Standard Institutes">ANSI</tooltip> & <tooltip content="International Organization for Standardization">ISO</tooltip> standards, some distributions (PostgreSQL, for example) add proprietary extensions to the standard SQL to ensure customer lock-in.
+Thus, the available feature set varies according to the SQL distribution that you are using.
+This can make it confusing and frustrating to use SQL when switching across distributions.

+Apart from that, most **SQL** problems are not uniformly applicable to all of its distributions.

+For example, **MySQL** suffers from concurrency issues.
+Though it performs well with read operations, it *can* be problematic when there are many concurrent read-write operations.
+A symptom of this issue would be a sudden slowdown of a well-optimized query.
+However, **PostgreSQL** deals with concurrency well by being fully <tooltip content="Atomicity, Consistency, Isolation, Durability properties are satisfied">ACID</tooltip> compliant and implementing <tooltip content="transaction must be Isolated from other concurrent transactions running in the system">transactions isolation</tooltip>.

+---